chanedwin/pydistinct/README.md

 # Pydistinct - Estimators for population distinct values from samples

 This package provides statistical estimators to predict a population's total number of distinct values from a sample sequence - given a sample of n values with only d distinct values from a population N, predict the total number of distinct values D that exists in the population.

 Sample use cases :
-* estimating the number of unique insects in a population from a field sample,
+* estimating the number of unique insects in a population from a field sample
 * estimating the number of unique items in a database from a sample

 This package is based on work from Haas et al, 1995 with estimators from Goodman 1949, Ozsoyoglu et al., 1991, Chao 1984, Chao and Lee 1992, Shlosser 1981, Sichel 1986a, 1986b and 1992,Bunge and Fitzpatrick 1993, Smith and Van Bell 1984, Sarndal,